-The Ontario Genealogical Society is happy to provide elementary and secondary school educators with educational resources for their classrooms which integrate family history into the Provincial Curriculum.
+Ontario Ancestors is pleased to provide elementary and secondary school educators with educational resources for their classrooms which integrate family history into the Ontario Provincial Curriculum.
 With the generous support provided from the Archives of Ontario, each lesson plan includes primary resources for students to work with and learn from.

 These lesson plans aim to increase awareness and interest of genealogy and family history through student-driven learning with historical thinking concepts.
 Where grade appropriate, social media and online curation tools have been included, as well as communication activities that encourage students to make connections to current events, and their own family histories.
 These lesson plans are cross-curricular in nature, and aim to increase knowledge and curiosity of social provincial history in Ontario.
 Creating learning environments where students can explore the histories and importance of where they live, and how their personal histories contribute to our history making, will ultimately provide students with the tools to be empathetic and active historians.